fwinkelbauer/BuildPipeline.Cake/README.md

 - Cake.Mug expects a directory structure such as `MyProject/Source/MyProject.sln`
 - Your `build.cake` file should be placed next to your `.sln` file
 - All build artifacts will be put in `MyProject/BuildArtifacts`
-- NuSpec files are searched for in the directories `MyProject/NuSpec/Chocolatey` and `MyProject/NuSpec/NuGet`
 - The default run configuration is `Release`
 - MSTest projects should contain the word "Tests" in their name